 Hunting Tip: Hunting in a group or with a partner is a great way to target jack rabbits.
 One person walks around and flushes out the hares for the others to shoot at.
 Two way radios are a great way to keep in contact with other members of your hunting group.

 The Black-tailed Jackrabbit is also known as the Desert Hare.
 It is a common hare found in Western USA and Mexico.
 It's can be found at nearly all elevations ranging from sea level to up to 9000 feet.
 Like all jackrabbits, the Black-tailed Jackrabbit has the characteristic long ears, and long rear legs.
 Its fur is dark brownish grey peppered with black.
 Its ears are tipped with black, and it has a black stripe down its back.
 The tail is black above but white beneath.

-is commonly seen on pasture and waste land during the day, though it is mostly nocturnal.
+The Black-tailed Jackrabbit is commonly seen on pasture and waste land during the day, though it is mostly nocturnal.
 They feed on cactus, sagebrush, mesquite, grasses, and crop plants.
-They drink little, deriving water from their food.
+They drink little, deriving most of their water from food.
 Like most hares, Black-tailed Jackrabbits do not use burrows, but rest during the day in a scrape in the pasture called a form, relying on their acute hearing and speed to evade predators.

-They are preyed apon by coyotes, foxes, bobcats and weasels and hawks.
-They are largely solitary animals.
+They are preyed upon by coyotes, foxes, bobcats, weasels and hawks.
+Unlike rabbits they are largely solitary animals.
 They will also thump the ground with their hind legs as an alarm signal.